afonsolage/projekto/README.md

     - **Raycast** -- Projects a ray and check for intersection
   - **Pipeline** -- Systems and components that together composes a pipeline
     - **Genesis** - Generate and load chunk data from some IO
-    - **Terraform** - Add, remove or update chunks.
+    - **Terraforming** - Add, remove or update chunks.
 Also process propagation (light, water, fire, etc)
-    - **Landscape** - Manages the chunks and entities relations which are currently visible
+    - **Landscaping** - Manages the chunks and entities relations which are currently visible
     - **Rendering** - Runs systems that produces the final mesh to be rendered
   - **Debug** - Contains functions which helps while developing